LadyNaggaga/training-tutorials/content/efcore/getting-started/understanding-models.md

 public DbSet<Reader> Readers { get; set; }
 }
 ```

-In later tutorials, we will discuss setting properties (such as primary keys) on entities.

 Now that we have defined our data model, we can use EF Core to interact with a matching database.
 It is important that the data model and database schema match because otherwise EF Core won't be able to translate between the two, and it will just throw an error instead.